alfonsograziano/graph-gpt/docs/prd/epic-3-llm-integration-streaming.md

 5. Development environment automatically uses mock API
 6. Mock API maintains same interface as real OpenAI API
 7. Mock responses are realistic and useful for development

+## Story 3.6: Node Submission to OpenAI API Integration

+As a user,
+I want my submitted message to trigger an actual OpenAI API call, so that I receive a real LLM response instead of just a loading state.

+### Acceptance Criteria

+1. When a user submits a message, the system calls the `/api/chat` endpoint
+2. The system passes the active node path as context to the API
+3. The API processes the request and returns an LLM response
+4. The node transitions from loading to completed state with the response
+5. Error handling is implemented for failed API calls
+6. The conversation state is properly updated with the response
+7. Context flattening is integrated with the API call